a-elfateh/GCP/docs/1- Networking/Private Google Access.md

 4- Will ssh into the machine we just created using the ```--tunnel-through-iap``` option; because the vm has no external IP address
 ```
-$ gcloud compute ssh privatenet-vm --zone us-east1-d --tunnel-through-iap
+gcloud compute ssh privatenet-vm --zone us-east1-d --tunnel-through-iap
 ```

-5- Test the connectivity to the bucket you just created by creating a sample.txt file and trying to copy it to the bucket.
+5- Test the connectivity to the bucket you just create
 ```
-touch sample.txt && gcloud storage cp sample.txt gs://unique-bucket-name
+gcloud storage ls
 ```
+** This should return nothing, as the vm currently cannot communicate with other services due to the lack of an external IP address**

 6- Open a new cloud shell tab alongside the current one where you are accessing the privatenet-vm.
 Will now enable Private Google Access on the privatenet-us subnet
 ```
-gcloud compute networks subnets update privatenet-us --region us-east1 --enable-private-ip-google-access
+gcloud compute networks subnets update privatenet-us --region=us-east1 --enable-private-ip-google-access
 ```

 7-